corda/corda-docs-portal/content/en/apps/payments/payments-index.md

 1. Set up a sandbox account with Modulr.
 2. Install the Corda Payments Technical Preview.

-## Getting the most from the Corda Payments Technical Preview

-This preview demonstrates how payments can be initiated by members of a Corda network, leading to money being paid outside of Corda by a traditional PSP, while the payment is tracked and recorded on the Corda ledger.
-This retains the integrity of the Corda network, but empowers network members.

 To see this in action quickly, use the ready-made CorDapps, Payments Agent and network to make payments via Modulr.

-To see how easy it can be to enable payments on existing CorDapps, get to grips with the Payments SDK.
-Once your modifications are complete, you can use the local network and Payments Agent to trial it.